geraldbaeck/ethereum_mining_on_ubuntu/README.md

 - Install and run [Ethereum mining software](ethereum_mining.md)
 - Alternatively you could also [mine SIACoins](sia_mining.md), which is sometimes more profitable.

 I am by no means an expert on mining, Ubuntu or anything else.
-I am just a guy who copy and pasted all the guides which worked for me together in one place.
-But if you have anything to add or find any mistakes, please commit via git or just write an email to [gerald@baeck.at](mailto:gerald@baeck.at).
+I am just a guy who copied and pasted all the guides which worked for me together in one place.
+If you have anything to add or correct, please commit via git or just write an email to [gerald@baeck.at](mailto:gerald@baeck.at).